nih-cfde/announcements/README.md

 The infrastructure team will coordinate the process of assembling the final email, and distributing it through the Announcements mailing list.

+However, these announcements will go to people who have onboarded with the CFDE.
+If you would like to send out some information to Data Centers not onboarded with the CFDE, you can request to add these annoucements to our main@CrossPollinationEvents.groups.io.

 ## How to send immediate Announcements

 If your announcement is time sensitive, you can submit it to the Announcements mailing list directly by sending